joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/es/2026/06/03/espanol/mundo/iran-ataques-kuwait-barein-ee-uu.html

 **Man Charged With Hate Crimes Over Swastika Flag Flown on N.Y.U.
 Campus**\
-`The man, Alexander Stepnowsky, was arrested on Tuesday on the Lower East Side, almost a month after the episode.`\
+`The man, Alexander Stepnowsky, was arrested on Tuesday on the Lower East Side, almost a month after the episode.
+An N.Y.U. official said he was a student at the time of the event.`\
 https://www.nytimes.com/2026/06/03/nyregion/nyu-student-star-of-david.html

 **Deadly Iranian Attack Fills Kuwait Airport With Smoke and Flames**\